Laser Rail Inspection System (LRAIL)

 - Inspection at speeds up to 180 km/h

-- Simultaneous 3D geometry measurement and high-resolution Imaging
+- Simultaneous 3D point cloud and and 2D high-resolution Imaging

 - Daytime and night-time operation, immunity to shadows

-- Concrete tie rating (location, skew angle, crack length, crack depth, crack width)
+- Concrete tie grading (location, skew angle, crack length, crack depth, crack width, tie grade)

-- Fastener inspection (location, type, miss-alignment, missing, covered)
+- Clip inspection (location, type, loose, missing, damaged, covered)

 - Switch inspection (location, toe detection, toe damage, foot detection)